11 Top Healthtech Startups to Watch in 2024

 • Investors Include: Spark Capital, Optum Ventures, Sequoia Capital

-Medallion is a San Francisco-based startup that’s focused on reducing the amount of administrative work in healthcare in order to help healthcare professionals spend more time with their patients.
-The platform created by the Medallion team allows its users to license providers, monitor their credentials, verify their credentials, and establish in-network coverage with various insurance payers.
+Medallion is a San Francisco-based startup focused on reducing the amount of administrative work in the healthcare system to help healthcare providers spend more time with their patients.
+The platform allows its users to license providers, monitor their credentials, verify their credentials, and establish in-network coverage with various insurance payers.

-Since a healthcare professional needs to hold a valid medical license in the state that they are practicing in, challenges can arise when it comes to telehealth and remote physician calls.
-Medallion solves this problem by allowing healthcare providers and nurse practitioners to be licensed in multiple states, letting them help patients remotely.
+Because healthcare professionals need to hold a valid medical license in the state in which they practice, challenges can arise when it comes to telehealth and remote physician calls.
+Medallion solves this problem by allowing healthcare providers and nurse practitioners to hold licenses in multiple states, letting them help patients remotely.

 5. Kinetik